Huan Fan: Life

 During the Zhengshi era (240–249) in the reign of the third Wei emperor Cao Fang, Huan Fan was appointed as the Minister of Finance (大司農).
 He gained a reputation for being an honest and thrifty official, and was even referred to as "a bag of wisdom" (智囊).
 Cao Shuang, the general serving as a regent for the emperor Cao Fang, treated Huan Fan cordially and respectfully, but was not close to him.
 During his regency, Cao Shuang and his brothers often went out on excursions because they believed that no one posed a threat to them.
 Huan Fan tried to advise them to be more mindful but they ignored him.

 In early 249, Cao Shuang and his brothers followed the emperor Cao Fang out of the imperial capital Luoyang to visit the Gaoping Tombs.
 During their absence, Cao Shuang's co-regent, Sima Yi, used the opportunity to stage a coup d'état against Cao Shuang in Luoyang.
 He ordered all the gates of Luoyang to be shut and then issued an order to Huan Fan in Empress Dowager Guo's name, ordering him to take command of the troops under Cao Xi (曹羲), Cao Shuang's brother.
 Just as Huan Fan was about to follow the order, his son urged him to side with Cao Shuang instead since Cao Shuang had a political advantage over Sima Yi because the emperor Cao Fang was with him.
 Huan Fan agreed and headed to Gaoping Tombs, against the advice of his subordinates.
 He managed to leave Luoyang through the Changping Gate because Si Fan (司蕃), the officer guarding the gate, used to serve under him and trusted him when he said he had authorisation to leave.

 After meeting Cao Shuang and his brothers at Gaoping Tombs, Huan Fan urged them to bring Cao Fang to Xuchang, issue an imperial edict in the emperor's name and denounce Sima Yi as a traitor and call all military forces in the Cao Wei state to attack Sima Yi.
 He also reassured the Cao brothers that they would not run out of food supplies because he, as the Minister of Finance, had full control over the distribution of food supplies.
 However, Cao Shuang and his brothers eventually decided to surrender to Sima Yi after Sima Yi promised them that they and their families would not be harmed if they handed over power to him.
-When Huan Fan heard about it, he cried, "How could a hero like Cao Zidan have pigs and dogs like you as his sons?
-How could he have not foreseen that one day his family will be doomed because of you!"
+When Huan Fan heard about it, he cried, "How could a hero like Cao Zidan have calves like you all as his sons?
+How could he have not foreseen that one day his family will be doomed because of all of you!"
 After returning to Luoyang, Huan Fan was arrested along with Cao Shuang and his brothers, charged with treason, and executed along with the rest of their families.